 10:30 AM – NURSE/BOTTLE once up from the nap (naps usually range from 30 mins to 1 hour at this age).
 This schedule follows the EASY schedule (eat, activity, sleep, you) and is helpful in ensuring your baby doesn’t rely on you to fall asleep by nursing to sleep.
 If you can, always try to nurse or bottle feed after your baby gets up from their nap.
 Sometimes this doesn’t work out due to timing, etc but I did my best to try to stick to this.
 If you are having trouble with your baby sleeping at night read our 5 ways to help your baby sleep through the night.

 12:00 PM – Lunch – offer a veggie/fruit/meat option

 6:00 PM – Dinner – offer a veggie/fruit/meat option

 7:30 PM – BED with NURSE/BOTTLE (Start bed time routine between 6:30 – 7PM so baby is asleep by 7:30PM.
 This gives a 12 hour nighttime)

-Note – I have kept my schedule to still offer nursing every 3 hours.
+Note – I kept my schedule to offer nursing every 3 hours.
 As mentioned above, breastmilk or formula at this age should still be your baby’s #1 nutrition source.
-That’s why I have not extended the time between the sessions.
+That’s why I did not extend the time between the sessions.
 If you find your baby is not accepting the sessions you can cut back and extend the time between sessions.
-I have noticed my baby is not taking as much during some of the sessions but this is completely normal as he is getting additional calories from his solid feedings.
+I noticed my baby was not taking as much during some of the sessions but this is completely normal as he is was getting additional calories from his solid feedings.